RsyncProject/rsync/rsync.1.md

     tmp).
 This requires both ends of the transfer to be at least version 3.2.0.

-    For the purposes of the daemon-config's "refuse options" setting, `--partial-dir` does _not_ imply `--partial`.
+    For the purposes of the daemon-config's "`refuse options`" setting, `--partial-dir` does _not_ imply `--partial`.
 This is so that a refusal of the `--partial` option can be used to disallow the overwriting of destination files with a partial transfer, while still allowing the safer